Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Mechanical Ventilator Triage for COVID-19 Patients

 The First-Come-First-Served (FCFS) triage rule is operationalized as follows.
 When the capacity constraint is reached, no new patient is assigned a ventilator until one becomes available, regardless of priority classes.
 Extubation only occurs when the patient is deceased or can be safely extubated (the timing of which is indicated by extubation in the observed data).

 At discharge, the status of patients who were not impacted by the triage/reassessment guidelines (i.e. their simulated duration of ventilation corresponds to the observed duration in the data) is the same as observed in the data.
 For the outcomes of patients excluded from ventilation by the triage guideline, we use the same method as for our MDP model.
 In particular, we use a single parameter $p \in [0,1]$ to model the chance of mortality of patients excluded from ventilator treatment.
 With probability $p$, the discharge status of a patient excluded from ventilator treatment is deceased.
 Otherwise, with probability $1-p,$ the discharge status of a patient excluded from ventilator treatment is the same as if this patient had obtained a ventilator (i.e., the same as observed in the data).
 We acknowledge that the three potential exclusion events (at triage, at reassessments, or when removed in order to intubate another patient) may require different values of $p$.
 Additionally, $p$ may vary across patients and is difficult to estimate in practice.
 However, when $p = 0$, we obtain an optimistic estimate of the survival rate, since being excluded from ventilator treatment has no impact on the outcome of the patient.
 When $p = 1$, we obtain a pessimistic estimate of the survival rate, as in this case any patient excluded from ventilator treatment will die.
-Therefore, using a single parameter $p$ in $[0,1]$ enables us to interpolate between an optimistic ($p=0$) and a pessimistic ($p=1$) estimation of the survival rates associated with the triage guidelines.
-In practice, our clinical collaborators estimate that $p=0.90$ or $p=0.95$ are reasonable values.
+Therefore, using a single parameter $p \in [0,1]$ enables us to interpolate between an optimistic ($p=0$) and a pessimistic ($p=1$) estimation of the survival rates associated with the triage guidelines.
+In practice, our clinical collaborators estimate that any $p \geq 0.90$ is a reasonable value. \tb{We present our results for $p=0.99$ in this section, and we refer to Remark \ref{rmk:impact parameter p} for some discussion on this parameter.}